Where The Locals Go In Manchester

 An honest-to-goodness pub

 The City Arms doesn’t for a second pretend to be anything more than it is: a long-established, traditional city boozer with a delightfully mixed clientele.
-It’s a proper pub where social drinking is the order of the day -- and night.
+It’s a proper pub where social drinking is the order of the day – and night.
 It has a good selection of cask beers and ciders, too.
-Come around five o’ clock to catch the afterwork crowd and the air of liberation that comes with it.
-This is what a thriving city pub should look like.
+Come around five o’ clock to catch the after-work crowd and the air of liberation that comes with it at this thriving city pub.

 A memorial to an unsung hero